ericpitcock/strings/README.md

 [strings.ericpitcock.com](http://strings.ericpitcock.com/)

-> A translation tool for designers
+> A string translation tool for designers.
+This is a development project.
+Once it works, I will make it pretty.

 ## Build Setup